walkiisun/M5Dot/README.md

     ```
     <ipAddress>:18083
     ```
-2. **Download  the "System Files" folder.**
+2. **Download  the "Server" folder.**

-    To start listening to messages and writing them to a database, you will need to download the "SystemFiles" folder.
+    To start listening to messages and writing them to a database, you will need to download the "Server" folder.
 This folder contains the files that will listen for messages from the broker and write them to a database.

-    Move into the System Folder on the server and run the following command:
+     on the server and run the following command:

     ```
     python3 MQTT_Reciever.py